 The partnership works alongside a number of partners from the public, private and voluntary sectors, bringing together expertise, resources and ideas from the sports world in Bedford Borough and beyond.
-Bedfordshire's Active Partnership provides a central and coordinated sports service for the whole Borough to benefit from.
+The Bedford Sports Partnership provides a central and coordinated sports service for the whole Borough to benefit from.